trisulnsm/dinodoc/trisuldocs/docs/ug/install/startstop.md

 # Start and stop Trisul

 Describes how you can start and stop Trisul components.
-For a more detailed explanation see [Basic Usage: Start and stop](/docs/ug/basicusage/startstop)
+For a more detailed explanation see[Basic Usage: Start and stop](/docs/ug/basicusage/startstop)

 ## Running Web Trisul